zer0Kerbal/LithobrakeExplorationTechnologies/ManualInstallation.md

 ### If Downloaded from CurseForge/OverWolf manual download

-To install, place the NecroBones folder inside your Kerbal Space Program GameData folder:
+To install, place the NecroBones folder inside your Kerbal Space Program's GameData folder:

 * **REMOVE ANY OLD VERSIONS OF THE PRODUCT BEFORE INSTALLING**, including any other fork:
   * Delete `<KSP_ROOT>/GameData/NecroBones/LithobrakeExplorationTechnologies`